MilesTeg97/D2R-DS1info2Unity/README.md

 *see guide "Unlock map editing for D2R" at https://www.d2rmodding.com/guides

+requires:
+- python 3 (python.org) and numpy (command line: pip install numpy) (- [optional] json to improve performance: pip install ujson)

 ## Usage:
-- copy the .ds1 and json files to your Win_DS1Edit folder
+- copy the .ds1 and .json of the map to your Win_DS1Edit folder
-- edit your map (as usual) in Win_DS1Edit, save & quit
+- edit map in Win_DS1Edit, save & quit
 - run the tool:
-     - doubleclick unityhelper.py and select MAPNAME.ds1
+     - click unityhelper.py and select MAPNAME.ds1
-     - commandline: unityhelper.py MAPNAME.ds1
+     - or via commandline: unityhelper.py MAPNAME.ds1

 ### Brief background
 Diablo2 maps are in \*.ds1 file format.
-These can be edited using a visual editor (Paul Siramy awesome Win_DS1Edit).
+These can be edited using Paul Siramys awesome visual Win_DS1Edit.

-D2R still uses these for e.g. floor tile calculation, interactive objects, and player collision info.
+D2R still uses these for e.g. floor tile calculation, game objects, and player collision info.

-In addition D2R adds .json files which store most of the visual info of the new (remastered/HD) game mode.
+In addition D2R adds .json files which store most of the high def visual infos of the new game.
 One for each .ds1.

 ##### Problem
 Unity-D2R-Scene-Editor can only open and edit the .json files.
 Therefor you are editing "blindly" because all changes made in Win_DS1Edit (floor tile calculation, interactive objects, player collision info etc.) are invisible to Unity-D2R-Scene-Editor.